 John is now an independent investor, is represented on 6 corporate boards, one of which is a publicly traded company, Applied Energetics, OTC Markets, with ticker AERG .
 Research will be more important then ever going forward and it’s what he’s most proficient at.
-John targets unique early stage genesis investment ideas in undervalued companies with forward growth in both sales and earnings while selling at discounts to book value.
-It is where the intermediate term future with Wall Street lies, and this is where the potential for big out sized returns reside.
+John targets unique early stage genesis investment ideas in undervalued companies with forward growth in both sales and earnings while often selling at discounts to book value.
+It is where the intermediate to longer term future with Wall Street lies, and this is where the potential for big out sized returns reside.
 Being independent means John is owned by no one, and takes no money nor has any bias towards companies written up in his research reports, known as Oak Tree Asset Management’s “Stock Review and Forecast” reports.

 We hope you enjoyed this historical date line from John Schultz’s past.
 Please visit me at LinkedIn for my latest thoughts on unique outside the box ideas in the investment world.

 May the market Gods shower you with happiness and a profitable stock.

 Oak Tree Asset Management Ltd.